 The Synthetic Sentence Identification-Ipsilateral Competing Message, +10 & 0 MCR© (SSI-ICM, +10 & 0 MCR) can be used to test speech intelligibility or test central auditory function.
 It is considered appropriate for ages 11 and up.
 The primary signal consists of ten synthetic sentences.
 The competition is a male talker reading a passage.
 This ipsilateral competition version has sentences and competition recorded on one track (channel) at various signal-to-noise ratios (S/N).
 This +10 & 0 version has the message-to-competition (MCR) mixed at +10, +10, 0, 0, 0, 0, 0, 0, 0, & 0 dB per set of 10.
 It is considered a monaural low-redundancy test (monaural separation closure-MSC) sensitive to low brainstem lesions.
 It is an auditory figure ground test.

-©COPYRIGHT NOTICE: Auditec’s recordings and materials are protected by copyright.
-One backup is permitted.
+©COPYRIGHT NOTICE: Auditec’s recordings are protected by copyright.
+Each product represents one license for up to two audiometers at one location.
 Sharing, uploading to servers, publishing to the internet, and all other forms of distribution are prohibited.
-Email questions regarding copyright to firstname.lastname@example.org.
+Email questions regarding copyright to email@example.com.

 ⇒It may be unnecessary to purchase the ipsilateral version if you own the contralateral recording.
 An administrator with the contralateral recording can administer the test ipsilaterally by mixing the channels at various signal-to-noise ratios using a dual-channel audiometer.